 When looking at what to stockpile, you should consider the shelf life of a product.

 We personally don't stockpile anything that has less than a 12-month lifespan.

 Such as shampoos, conditions, handwash etc. all have no shelf-life so that's great.

 It's always going to be used, and needed so we always try and purchase it when drastically reduced where we can afford to do so in our budget.

-In terms of food, dried and canned goods last the longest so we always try and purchase reduced products of these wherever our budget permits.
+In terms of food, dried and canned goods last the longest so we always try and purchase reduced products of these wherever our family budget permits.

 However, remembering that we will have to consume the food so that it doesn't go to waste during this time is important.